lansolo99/lansolo.dev/content/posts/2023-a-year-in-review.md

 ## December

-- I delved into the development part of "Fin de chantier".
+- I delved into the development part of [Fin de chantier](https://jeu-pommeclic-fin-de-chantier.vercel.app/).
 I decided to migrate the whole codebase from Svelte to Next, and heavily introduced Github Copilot in my workflow.

+- Another small motion for the [Berrylaw's greeting card](https://vimeo.com/898861313) (law firm).

 ## Upcoming/Wanting